Flashbang-Time/Shadow-MSM/README.md

 >[!IMPORTANT]
->microSD driver has been written and is working for simple read/write operations, as for NAND that's a whole other mountain I need to move.
+?microSD driver has been written but is unstable; simple read/write operations work.
+As for NAND, that's a whole other mountain I need to move.
 >USB Gadget is hard because it's hard what can I say.
 >Display support is a tough one, I will try bit banging TCP/IP through serial when I get USB Gadget working or something.
 This will require swap as the in-built RAM is not enough for anything.

 ## Boot architecture